matthiasthomasbecker/AmaltheaToRCM/README.md

 ## Automated Transformation

 The automated transformation is the realisation of the proposed mapping scheme from Amalthea to RCM.
-The software is setup as <a href="https://gradle.org/">Gradle</a> project and can therefore be used The implementation build on the available infrastructure of the <a href="https://www.eclipse.org/app4mc/">App4CM</a> project to load, modify and save Amalthea models.
+The software is setup as <a href="https://gradle.org/">Gradle</a> project and can therefore be used as is (or imported as Gradle project in any Eclipse based IDE).

+The implementation builds on the available infrastructure of the <a href="https://www.eclipse.org/app4mc/">App4CM</a> project to load, modify and save Amalthea models.

 ## Case Study